 I’m really interested in how we can better engage in meaningful work.
 Or, alternately, how we can keep from getting distracted by non-meaningful work.

 I spent a few years working on a startup with a friend, focused on attention management.
 The core idea: Monotask let you turn off the distracting parts of the internet, so you could do good work.

 I was super-proud of the interface I designed and built, and of the total service we built together.
 But in the end, we couldn’t get enough paying subscribers to justify the work that was involved in keeping it going.
 Ironically, Monotask became an object lesson in itself — a distraction from other work that deserved deeper attention than it was getting.
 So we shut Monotask down.

-The Attention Management Blog
+The Attention Management Blog (defunct)

-Beautiful Buttons for Twitter Bootstrappers
+Beautiful Buttons For Twitter Bootstrappers (defunct)

 A jQuery plugin for extended, multi-layered footnotes, à la David Foster Wallace.

 Back in 2005, DFW wrote a piece for The Atlantic, “Host”.
 To include his footnotes in a present-but-non-intrusive way, the typesetters at the magazine used color-coded callouts that visually linked the anchor text with the corresponding footnote.
-Parentheticals is a jQuery plugin that mimics the layout approach from DFW’s piece.
+Parentheticals was a jQuery plugin that mimics the layout approach from DFW’s piece.

 I’d honestly love to re-do Parentheticals using CSS Grid.
 I think you could do some pretty neat stuff with it.